Google Rating

 all-on-4 dental implants

-The All-on-4 dental implant treatment is a single day procedure with quick recovery.
-Your dental specialists will start the procedure by taking the measurements of your gum and jaw to ensure accurate All-on-4 implant to avoid occlusion issues later.
+The All-on-4 dental implant treatment is a single-day procedure with quick recovery.
+Your dental specialists will start the process by measuring your gum and jaw to ensure an accurate All-on-4 implant to avoid occlusion issues later.

-In many cases, your dental specialists may do a bone reduction process in your jaw using dental tools.
-The dentist cut the flaps of your gum and access your jaw to perform the bone reduction process.
-They form a concave surface on the crest of the jawbone to ensure proper fitting of implants into it.
+Dental specialists may often do a bone reduction process in your jaw using dental tools.
+The dentist cuts the flaps of your gum and accesses your jaw to perform the bone reduction process.
+They form a concave surface on the jawbone’s crest to ensure proper implant fitting into it.

-After the crest of jawbones are shaped into a concave surface, your dentist will use a soft drill and twist drill tools to drill your soft bone as well as dense bone into your jaw.
-The drilling helps the dentist to fix the implants into your jaws and gums.
+After the crest of jawbones is shaped into a concave surface, your dentist will use a soft drill and twist drill tools to drill your soft and dense bone into your jaw.
+The drilling helps the dentist fix the implants in your jaws and gums.

-You should note that the dentist will drill wherever the implant is needed; they will normally do four drills in your jaw.
-The dentist usually drill your bone up to 13 millimetres to permanently fix the implants into your jaw.
+You should note that the dentist will drill wherever the implant is needed; they normally do four drills in your jaw.
+The dentist usually drills your bone up to 13 millimetres to permanently fix the implants into your jaw.

-The dentist will then install the implants using an implant driver RP connection and implant insertion torque.
-They will then correct the orientation of the implants using a multi-unit abutment conical connection.
+The dentist will install the implants using an implant driver RP connection and insertion torque.
+They will then correct the orientation of the implants using a multiunit abutment conical connection.

 The dentist will put sutures on the flaps for the recovery.
 They will also put multiunit healing caps over each of the implants installed.

-In the second stage of the All-on-4 dental implant process, the dentist will take impressions and measurements of your bites for preparing a model.
+In the second stage of the All-on-4 dental implant process, the dentist will take impressions and measurements of your bites to prepare a model.
 The model is used for designing dentures in the labs.

 After the recovery, your dentist will remove the healing caps and put temporary copings above the implants.